projectglow/glow/docs/source/introduction.rst

 Introduction to Glow
 ====================

 Glow aims to simplify genomic workflows at scale.
-We believe that the best way to accomplish this goal is to take a system that has already been proven to work and adapt it to fit into the genomics ecosystem.
+The best way to accomplish this goal is to take a system that has already been proven to work and adapt it to fit into the genomics ecosystem.

-Apache Spark and in particular [Spark SQL](https://spark.apache.org/sql/), its module for working with structured data, is used at organizations across industries with datasets at the petabyte scale and beyond.
+Apache Spark and in particular `Spark SQL <https://spark.apache.org/sql/>`_, its module for working with structured data, is used at organizations across industries with datasets at the petabyte scale and beyond.
 Glow smoothes the rough edges so that you can be productive immediately.